-A significant proportion of the Net Asset Value of the Fund will be held in cash due to the level of derivative use.
-The Fund will hold money market instruments, cash and near cash, subject to the limits set out in the Investment Restrictions.
+Subject to the limits set out in the Investment Restrictions, the Fund may also invest in bank deposits, money market instruments and money market funds in order to achieve its investment goals, for treasury purposes and in case of unfavourable market conditions.
 In order to allow the Fund to be able to manage counterparty risk, the Fund may also invest its cash in government securities.
 These securities will generally be less than 1 year maturity.